-75. Wander along the The South Bank.
+75. Wander along the South Bank

-76. Wellington Arch, although they’ll charge you if you want to go inside it.
+Although they’ll charge you if you want to go inside it.

-77. Explore Queen Elizabeth Olympic Park.
+77. Queen Elizabeth Olympic Park

 78. The O2

-82. The Changing of the Guard at Buckingham Palace won’t cost you a penny, but summer tours are pricey.
+Based at Buckingham Palace, this won’t cost you a penny, but Summer tours are pricey.

-84. Big Ben is still closed, but historical talks are available free of charge.
+This iconic landmark is still closed, but historical talks are available free of charge.

 (Which is different to Westminster Abbey, just FYI).